-Visual Resources: Pursuant with MCC Section 20.504.020(A), "The Town of Mendocino is the only recognized special community in the Coastal Element and Division III of Title 20 provides specific criteria for new development in Mendocino."
-On March 5, 2018, the Mendocino Historical Review Board granted MHRB Permit (MHRB_2018-0002) for the construction of the proposed underground water storage tank that would have connections to the recycled water distribution system (e.g. the spigot, 6 inch line, three hydrants, and two tanks on MUSD lands).
-The Review Board found the project consistent with MTZC Section 20.760.065 stating that the exterior appearance and design of the proposed is in harmony with existing development within the historical district and that the proposed work would not detract from the appearance of other property within the Historical Preservation District for the Town of Mendocino.
+Visual Resources: Pursuant with MCCZC Section 20.504.020(A), "The Town of Mendocino is the only recognized special community in the Coastal Element and Division III of Title 20 provides specific criteria for new development in Mendocino."
+The Mendocino Historical Review Board has purview over architecture and development within the Mendocino Historical Preservation District, which includes the project site.
+On March 5, 2018, the Mendocino Historical Review Board granted MHRB Permit 2018-0002 for the construction of the proposed Chlorine Generation Building.
+The Review Board found the project consistent with MTZC Section 20.760.065 stating that the exterior appearance and design of the proposed building is in harmony with existing development within the historical district and that the proposed work would not detract from the appearance of other property within the Historical Preservation District for the Town of Mendocino.
+The applicant has demonstrated that the project would satisfy the specified criteria for new development in Mendocino.

-Hazards Management: The following are not associated with the project area: faults, bluff geology, Tsunami Inundation Zones, nor a High Fire Hazard severity rating.
+Hazards Management: The following are not associated with the project site: faults, bluffs, Tsunami Inundation Zone, and sever fire hazard rating.